Building a future with diversity in our party.

 During the Civil War, Romulado Pacheco (R), then Governor of California, removed 2 units stationed in Los Angeles because they opposed abolishing slavery.
 He was later elected as the first Hispanic to the House of Representatives where he continued to fight and win passage of the 13th, 14th & 15th amendments.
 This did in fact abolish slavery, and awarded African-American men citizenship & the right to vote - 50 years before women.

 After the Civil War, it was President Ulysses S. Grant (R) who put a stop to the KKK in the public realm.
 There was a brief period where lesser presidents, from both parties, promoted policies that indirectly allowed a small resurgence of the KKK.
 Unfortunately, President Woodrow Wilson (D) fired African-American workers in government, and segregated the U.S. Navy.
 It was President Eisenhower (R) who, in fact, rejected segregation and reintegrated the military.

 After Pearl Harbor, President Franklin D. Roosevelt (D), signed the tragic Executive Order 9066 which placed American Citizens of Japanese descent into internment camps.
 It was Colorado Governor Ralph Carr (R) that opposed internment and said "An American citizen of Japanese descent has the same rights as any other citizen... if you harm them, you must first harm me."

 And so our American story goes... whether our heritage comes originally from Latin America, Africa, Asia or through Ellis Island, we have overcome the struggles that have led us to a country of citizens that are all equal.
-A country of citizens that now have a shared purpose, and lives that all impact each other for the good.
-We ask you to join us!!!!!!!!!
+A country of citizens that have a shared purpose.
+Our lives all impact each other for the good and we ask you to join us!!!!!!!!!